Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 • If you are a member of the Settlement Class, you are eligible to receive a benefit under the Settlements.

 The Settling Defendants named here have agreed to pay over $8 million into a settlement fund: Keyes and Illustrated ($2.4 million), NextHome ($600,000), John L. Scott ($1 million), LoKation ($925,000), Real Estate One ($1.5 million), and Baird & Warner ($2.2 million).
 The current value of all settlements with these and other Defendants is over $1 billion.
-The settlement fund will be distributed to qualifying Settlement Class Members who submit an approved claim form, after any awarded attorneys’ fees, expenses, settlement administration costs, and service awards have been deducted.
+The settlement fund will be distributed to qualifying Settlement Class Members who submitted an approved claim form, after any awarded attorneys’ fees, expenses, settlement administration costs, and service awards have been deducted.
 Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and Baird & Warner have also agreed to implement Practice Changes and provide Cooperation.
 You can learn more about the Practices Changes and Cooperation in the Settlement Agreements, which are available on the Important Documents page.

-To receive a benefit, a Settlement Class Member must submit a claim form with information pertaining to and/or evidence of your home sale and commissions paid to the Notice and Claims Administrator.
+To receive a benefit, a Settlement Class Member have submitted a claim form with information pertaining to and/or evidence of your home sale and commissions paid to the Notice and Claims Administrator.
 The Notice and Claims Administrator will be responsible for reviewing all claim forms and evidence of purchase to determine whether a claim is an approved claim.
 The Notice and Claims Administrator will reject any claim that is not: (a) submitted timely and in accordance with the directions on the claim form, the provisions of these Settlement Agreements, and the Preliminary Approval Order; (b) fully and truthfully completed by a Settlement Class Member or their representative with all of the information requested in the claim form; and (c) signed by the Settlement Class Member.
 Claims that cannot be confirmed by the Settlement Administrator may be subject to challenge, nonpayment, or a reduced share of the available funds.

 Gibson,et al. v.
 The National Association of Realtors, et al.